-Even before a gunman opened fire at a Florida school last week, killing 17, a national effort had been underway to arm and train teachers and administrators to defend against mass shootings.
+Even before a gunman opened fire at a high school in Parkland, Florida, in February, killing 17, a national effort had been underway to arm and train teachers and administrators to defend against mass shootings.

 That effort has gained momentum in recent days.
 Legislators have moved to permit concealed weapons in schools.
 Sheriff’s offices have offered to train school staff members in armed response.

 But one assistant high school principal who survived a school shooting — after loading his Colt .45 pistol, then chasing and detaining the suspect at gunpoint — says the idea is misguided.

 “Teachers have to teach and that’s what they should be doing,” said Joel Myrick, the former assistant principal at a high school in Mississippi.
 “It doesn’t matter what a pistolero you are, or think you are, you don’t need to be in school in charge of protecting children.”

 Myrick also was principal was Hancock High School in Hancock County, and he now teaches at the vocational center there.